Wild Kingdom Star Jim Fowler Shares Custom-designed Bird Feeder

 He placed branches on top of the feeder to encourage birds to use the limb to descend into the feeder.

-“I had a beautiful Woodpecker on the feeder, and he keeps going to the suet.
-The trick is that this design has lots of landing opportunities and the birds can come in and land just about anywhere,” he says.
+“I had a beautiful woodpecker on the feeder, and he keeps going to the suet.
+The trick is that this design has many landing opportunities, and the birds can come in and land just about anywhere,” he says.

-So to attract birds to your feeder, heed Jungle Jim Fowler’s advice and make sure birds have a place to land.
+So, heed Jungle Jim Fowler’s advice to attract birds to your feeder and ensure birds have a place to land.

-Read the second segment of Catching Up with Wild Kingdom’s Star Jim Fowler: here
+Read part to of Catching Up with Wild Kingdom’s Star Jim Fowler here

 Comments